mat-pu/MSING055-Programming-for-Business-Analytics-Group-Project/README.md

 # MSING055-Programming-for-Business-Analytics-Group-Project

-This repository contains files describing the procedure for scrapping tweets from Twitter and storing these in a CSV file using Python.
-Our search was focused and restricted to 1,000 tweets in eight iterations containing the word 'brexit' together with another keyword regarding the job market.
-Futhermore, we provide the extracted CSV file as well as a preliminary descriptive analysis of the collected data.
-Finally, a map (creating with Google Fusion Tables) of all scrapped tweets can be found under the following link: https://goo.gl/zbeijK
+This repository contains files describing the procedure for scrapping Brexit-related tweets from Twitter and storing these in a CSV file using Twitter API / Tweepy and Python.
+Our search was focused and restricted to 2,000 tweets in English language containing the word 'brexit' between 20/11/2017 and 26/11/2017.
+Futhermore, we provide the extracted CSV file as well as a preliminary descriptive and sentiment analysis of the collected data.
+Finally, a map (creating with Google Maps) of all scrapped tweets can be found under the following link: https://goo.gl/WxWt6t